DigicoUK/di_con_babyshark_enghost_yocto/BUILD_BOOT_AND_UPDATE.md

 # Babyshark boot and update processes

 ## Quick start
+Note, if you are updating from the interim system, you should update the bootloader, FPGA1 PS and FPGA1 PL all in one go from the USB.
+This is because FPGA1 PL has been separated from the PS image and requires extra machinery to start up.

+During this first migration, updating only one of the components without the others may cause PS to fail to boot because it's now relying on an updated bootloader to program the PL.

 ### Update PS
 1. `<buildhost>$ bitbake enghost-image`
 2. `scp digico@<buildhost>:<poky>/build/deploy/images/p16380/fitImage <my-usb-drive>`